 Another durable option is PPG Breakthrough 250 VOC

 Whether you use an HVLP sprayer or you brush and roll, both of these products level really nicely without having to thin them.

 Using a 2-inch Nylon paintbrush start cutting in around the hardware (if you did not remove the doors).
 I would always suggest removing them.
-Cut in any places your Whizz™ roller will not reach.
+Cut in any place your Whizz™ roller will not reach.

 In addition, use your Whizz™ roller to apply your ALKYD enamel.